SelecTree: Tree Detail

 Longevity Greater than 150 years.

-Leaves Oblong to Ovate, Glossy Dark Green, Gold, Deciduous.
+Leaves Oblong to Ovate, Dark Green, Golden or Yellow or Orange, Deciduous.

 Brown Acorn, Medium (0.50 - 1.50 inches), fruiting in Fall or Winter.